 - UNDERSTANDING AND KNOWLEDGE

 All the anxiety-related problems described on this site have the same problem at their core.
-Understand that and the way forward becomes much clearer.
+By understanding what anxiety is and how it develops, the way forward becomes much clearer.
 It also becomes do-able, day by day and step by step.

 Before you use various methods to try and overcome anxiety you must first fully understand what's going on.
 As you work your way through the information contained here you will come to see why.